What to Wear for Family Photos: Complete 2026 Style Guide

 Pattern and Texture Guidelines

 Patterns can elevate family photos when used strategically, but they require careful consideration.
 The golden rule: one patterned piece per person maximum, with the rest of the family in complementary solids.
+This prevents visual competition and ensures the focus remains on faces and genuine connections.

 What Works:

-• Gingham or plaid in muted tones
+- Gingham or plaid in muted, coordinating tones

-• Delicate prints that incorporate palette colors
+- Delicate prints that incorporate multiple palette colors

 What to Avoid:

-• Large logos or branded clothing
+- Large logos or heavily branded clothing that dates photos

-• Busy, conflicting patterns
+- Busy, conflicting patterns that compete for attention

-• Neon or overly bright colors
+- Neon or overly bright colors that pull focus from faces

-• Graphic tees with text or images
+- Graphic tees with text, characters, or images

 Location-Specific Styling